Razviar/mtga-pro-tracker/README.md

 6. Write a letter to admin@mtgarena.pro with details, we'll try to help

 ## Changelog
+v.1.5.2 released 23/11/2018 (No initial upload)
+* Fix of unwanted behaviour when app uploads old data from the log on every startup, even if that data already was uploaded.

 v.1.5.1 released 21/11/2018 (Better UX)
 * Data upload progress bar shows process of big logs uploads
 * Buttons are being disabled when they are useless anyway or shouldn't be pressed